 Employing image recognition in the insurance enterprise still faces many difficulties.
 The most significant factor is the precision level.
 Presently, the highest accuracy rate is around 90%, a minute error in image disclosure can cause the enterprise to handle a complicated legal challenge and customer discontent.
 On the other hand, a misleading claim that the machines neglect to discover may incur considerable financial losses.

 Insurance rates are not sanctioned to be extravagant, inadequate, or unreasonably discriminatory.
 Some regulations prohibit bias based on age, nationality, or sexual orientation.
-Some image information may be found inapplicable for insurance valuations and claims.
+Some image information may be found inapplicable for insurance submission portal valuations and claims.
 Even when no evidence raises regulatory attention, the citizens still want to know what varieties of data are derived from the images and what algorithms are practiced.
 Such regulatory matters and reputation uncertainties should be analyzed before moving forward.

 Data can be replicated, processed, and used for nefarious purposes by hackers.
 For example, if facial identification is used to recognize a customer, the domain can be infiltrated so the hacker can locate private data.
 To moderate such risks, every business needs to embrace a modern security program that helps distinguish the real threats.
-An enterprise should have a companywide information security policy beyond the IT field.
+An enterprise should have a companywide information security policy beyond the IT service.
 This strategy involves employee exit tactics (HR), project protocol, on- and off-site information storage manners, instruction, policies, and procedures.

 Additional developments are required to augment model accuracy, so the models can enhance users’ analysis and decision planning.
 At the same time, image identification provides many possibilities for insurers.
-Outfitted with both industry expertise and technical abilities, insurers can help join image recognition with a risk evaluation and decision making in a significant way.
+Outfitted with both industry expertise and technical abilities, insurers can help join image recognition with a risk evaluation and decision-making in a significant way.
 They can assist in composing image recognition models that can explain more complex insurance-related matters and help authenticate image recognition outcomes using existing prototypes based on alternative information sources.